capybarapantsu-xe/improved-polymer-youtube/README.md

 3. Go to youtube, click the Stylus icon, and choose create style for youtube (doesn't matter what part you click).
 4. Click import, paste the contents of that file.
 Overwrite.
-5. Yes I know UserStyles\.org exists.
-I tried loading the create account form 3 times, each time it took like 5 minutes and timed out.
-I was finally able to create an account, but then the create style page was even worse.
-Fuck that, I gave up.
 6. Add [releases.atom](../../releases.atom) to your feed reader so when YouTube breaks this stylesheet you'll get notified if I fix it.